-Though Bioinformatics has been practiced in IHBT for long time, the formal Bioinformatics Unit under the name of "Studio of Computational Biology & Bioinformatics" became functional in January 2010 and was properly established with lab area and infrastructure on June 17, 2010, under the Biotech Division.
+Though Bioinformatics has been practiced in IHBT for long time, the formal Bioinformatics Unit under the name of "Studio of Computational Biology & Bioinformatics" became functional in January 2010 and was properly established with lab area and infrastructure in June 2010, under the Biotech Division, with keen interest and effort taken by the director of the Institute, Dr. P.S.
+Ahuja.
 The objective of studio is to make IHBT self sufficient for Bioinformatics related projects, participate in the various ongoing projects where Bioinformatics expertise is required and take novel initiatives.
 The studio aims to develop new algorithms, Bioinformatics softwares, servers and dynamic databases and deliver high quality research in the field.

 Within such a short span, the Studio of Computational Biology & Bioinformatics today stands as one of the most contemporary Bioinformatics labs of the nation, practicing most advanced approaches and technologies, addressing one of the most challenging topics of the field and competing globally alongwith impressive progress made.

 The Studio has high speed optical internet connection, medium to high range workstations with ultrasharp monitors, desktops, printers and five 10 KVA UPS.
-Also the Studio has access to the next generation sequencing facility, Illumina Genome Analyzer II and PacBio Sequencers.
+Also the Studio has access to the next generation sequencing facility, Illumina Genome Analyzer II, through a Linux server with ~220 TB storage and 1 TB physical memory.
 In order to meet the challenges raised by next generations sequencing and systems biology approach, the Studio aims to make a niche in high performance computing by raising and practicing such facilities.